Adding agricultural lime to the soil reduces its acidity, allowing nutrients to be taken up by the alkaline-loving plants growing in the soil.

 If you’ve recently moved to an area and aren’t sure about the soil pH levels, it’s a good idea to get a soil test done.

 Moreover, the tests are not that expensive.
-They will also give you a good baseline knowledge about the kind of soil you have.
+They will also give you good baseline knowledge about the kind of soil you have.

 How to Apply Agricultural Lime

-For a smaller lawn, there are handheld spreaders with a hand crank that sprays the pellets a few feet in front of you.
+Over a large area, such as a lawn, the push-broadcast spreader would be the best method for applying the pelletized form.
+For a smaller lawn, there are handheld spreaders with a hand crank that spray the pellets a few feet in front of you.

 In the vegetable garden, you’ll want to treat individual plants by sprinkling garden lime powder around the base.
 For open plots, sprinkle it over dry soil and rake it in evenly.